What is Zanaflex?

 Zanaflex is a short-acting muscle relaxer.
 It works by blocking nerve impulses (pain sensations) that are sent to your brain.

-Do not use Zanaflex at a time when muscle tone is needed to assure safe balance and movement for certain activities.
+Do not use Zanaflex at a time when you need muscle tone for safe balance and movement during certain activities.
 In some situations, it may endanger your physical safety to be in a state of reduced muscle tone.

 Switching between Zanaflex tablets and capsules, or changing the way you take it with regard to eating, can cause an increase in side effects or a decrease in therapeutic effect.
 Follow your doctor's instructions carefully.
 After making any changes in how you take Zanaflex, contact your doctor if you notice any change in how well the medicine works or if it causes increased side effects.

 low blood pressure; or

 How should I take Zanaflex?

 Take Zanaflex exactly as it was prescribed for you.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Zanaflex is usually taken up to 3 times in one day.
 Allow 6 to 8 hours to pass between doses.
 Do not take more than three doses (36 mg) in a 24-hour period.
 Too much of this medicine can damage your liver.